 PagerDuty provides pre-built templates to help IT teams speed up incident response.
 Yet the value of these templates is minimal, as they provide limited fields to define the time spent, workaround, cause, classification and other relevant incident information.
 As such, pre-built templates cannot serve as one-size-fits-all incident management solutions.

 Conversely, incident monitoring software is available that offers custom templates.
 Thanks to a custom template, every incident created from the template will have all of an IT team’s custom fields.
 IT teams also can use custom templates to define fields that map to JIRA and other external systems, store data from external systems in custom fields and write custom fields.
 IT teams can even create workflows that evaluate custom fields.

 Analyticsplay a key role in an IT team’s performance.
 If an IT team can develop key performance indictors (KPIs) and track them regularly, this team can identify its strengths and weaknesses.
 Then, team members can brainstorm ways to transform weaknesses into strengths.

 Additionally, analytics increase IT visibility and accountability.
 They enable IT teams to evaluate contractors, adjust staffing levels and establish budgets.

 PagerDuty is a top choice for incident management, but it is far from perfect.
-Businesses that look beyond PagerDuty may discover alert tracking software that offers user-friendly workflows, SLA-based management, custom templates and other state-of-the-art capabilities.
+Businesses that are looking for a PagerDuty alternative may discover an alerting tool that offers user-friendly workflows, SLA-based management, custom templates and other state-of-the-art capabilities.

-By choosing a PagerDuty alternative, a company could help its IT team keep pace with incidents.
+By choosing an alternative to PagerDuty,a company could help its IT team keep pace with incidents.
 A company’s IT team can use its alert tracking system to identify and address incidents before they get out of hand.
 Perhaps best of all, this team can leverage its alert monitoring system to track and resolve incidents faster and more effectively than ever before.